kishorekumarp6/my-task-manager-skeleton/Incremental_LabGuide_TaskManager_FastAPI_Angular.md

 - The schemas use `TaskRead` consistently as the response model.
 - JWT tokens use `sub = user["username"]`, matching the mock user store.

-This incremental lab walks you from an empty `task-manager-lab` folder to a fully working FastAPI + Angular task manager that matches the final `my-task-manager` solution and the learning objectives:
+This incremental lab walks you from an empty `task-manager-lab` folder to a working FastAPI + Angular task manager that demonstrates the core concepts:

-- Build a modern async FastAPI backend with JWT auth.
+- Build a modern async FastAPI backend with a JWT-based login endpoint.
 - Use clean separation of concerns (models, schemas, CRUD, main app).
 - Implement an Angular 20 frontend with route guards, interceptors, and reactive forms.
-- Complete a full authentication + task management flow end-to-end.
+- Wire up a basic login experience and protected routes on the frontend.

+The authentication pieces in this lab are intentionally minimal and focus on understanding the flow (issuing tokens, storing them, attaching them to requests, and guarding routes).
+In a production application, you can extend the same patterns to enforce authentication on all APIs, add user registration and identity management, and implement more advanced authorization rules.